autotelicum/Smooth-CoffeeScript/literate/histogram.md

-# Photo histogram in CoffeeKup --- _[Smooth CoffeeScript](http://autotelicum.github.com/Smooth-CoffeeScript/)_
+% Photo histogram in CoffeeKup --- _[Smooth CoffeeScript](http://autotelicum.github.com/Smooth-CoffeeScript/)_
+%
+% ☕

 > This literate program is _interactive_ in its HTML form.
 Edit a CoffeeScript segment to try it.
+You can see the generated JavaScript as you modify a CoffeeScript function by typing 'show name' after its definition.

 ## Photo histogram